Stanford Product Realization Lab, 2019

 For this project I sought to create a maze that was dynamic and unique.
 Creating components that moved into different positions made for a novel puzzle-solving element which I found fun to design around.
 Thinking up different ways to leverage the moving components as part of the maze puzzle was one of my favorite parts of this project.

 The main body of the maze was machined in one operation on a Haas VF2, and the dogs were machined out of a separate piece of stock using tab features.
-Once out of the CNC, the tabs were removed on the band saw and then milled down the tabs on a manual mill.
+Once out of the CNC, the tabs were removed on the band saw and then milled down on a manual mill.
 The pins were turned using round bar stock on a lathe.
-Although creating custom pins was extra work, my main concern was real estate in the maze, and so by designing them myself I was able to minimize their footprint.
+Although creating custom pins was extra work, I wanted to maximize real estate in the maze, and so by designing and turning them myself I was able to minimize their footprint.

-To install the pull-tab mechanism, the pins, which are threaded on the end, are inserted into a through hole on the side of the maze.
-A spring is installed onto the pin, and then two small nuts are threaded onto the end and tightened against each other.
-The dogs of the maze have T-slot-shaped pockets on the bottom that allow for them to slot down over the nuts.
+The pull-tab mechanisms feature a small T-slot that the pins lock onto.
+The pins are threaded on the ends, and two small nuts are tightened on the end to create the retaining feature.
+To install, the pins are inserted into a through hole on the side of the maze.
+A spring is installed onto the pin, and then the nuts are threaded onto the end and tightened against each other.
+The T-slot is machined onto the backside of the dogs of the maze.
 The acrylic case holds the dogs down in the pocket, preventing them from sliding off the pin.

 Since the maze was designed to be played in one direction— from start to finish— I included a channel that features a small acrylic flipper to help the ball return to the starting point quickly.
 I originally planned to make this part out of bent sheet metal, but when I laser cut the top cover of the maze, I included a quick test part and was satisfied with the results, and so I kept it.